 of ABDACOM and then Allied Air Force (SWPA).

 TUESDAY, 24 FEBRUARY 1942

-SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): Heavy bomber units begin evacuating Java, NEI.
+SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): Heavy bomber units begin evacuating Java.

-composed of the carrier Enterprise with cruiser and destroyer screen,
+composed of USS Enterprise with a cruiser and destroyer screen

 attacked Wake.
 Lost is PBY Catalina 28-5MNE.